 From 1994-1995, life was not easy for us sisters.
 We had no school fees, no school uniform, and nobody was willing to pay it for us, my auntie where we ran too, had lots of children herself so she could only manage to give us some food.
 No uniform for school, no cloth, no shoes and life got worse and worse each day that went by, with nobody to run too, with no orphanage or children centres, it was hell on earth for me and my little sisters.

 Then with the house left behind by my parents, we decided to rent it to one of the schools around, so that we don’t collect any rent from it but send there some students to study on this money (Basiga Funds).
 We set also up a campsite at lake Bunyonyi where by each year we take tourists there to travel around Uganda with them.
-Half of the money collected from the tourists, we use again for our project, for our project children.
+Half of the money collected from the tourists, we use again for our children Project (Orutindo Kids Foundation)

 I believe in what Nelson Mandela said: „Education is the only weapon to fight poverty…“

 Having had such a bitter childhood and gotten a chance to live, it has given me power to use this chance to bring smile to children in Uganda.
 With my husband, we have 3 children and we see and know how important it is for children to have basic needs.
 This project has given us so much joy if we can bring some smiles on the faces of unhappy children and we ask everybody to join us, come with us, and help us to help.
-One can help either by sponsoring a child in school or sponsoring in daily life with food, clothes, and medication and so on, or sponsor with used laptops for our children, or volunteer on the centre, or contribute something for finishing the roofing and floor of the Orutindo centre.
+One can help either by sponsoring a child in school or sponsoring in daily life with food, clothes, and medication and so on, or sponsor with used laptops for our children, or volunteer on the centre.
 You think education is expansive?
 Than try ignorance!